This post contains affiliate links. See my disclosure policy here.

 Method

-Add pineapple juice, rum, Fernet-Branca Menta, coconut cream, orange juice, and cubed ice to a blender.
+Add pineapple juice, rum, Fernet-Branca Menta, coconut cream, and orange juice to a blender.

 Blend until desired texture.